Anxiety: Managing fear when it comes time to perform

 But it can give you everything you need to get up there, focus, and perform.

 Anxiety is a strange thing and people tend to have a complicated relationship with it.
 When we experience anxiety, we immediately wish it away.
-But that’s the point.
+But that’s the point, isn’t it?
 We experience anxiety because we detected a problem or threat and that anxiety tends to stick around until we do something about it.
 We can make that anxiety go away by fixing the problem.
 And we want that to happen as quickly as possible.

 However, sometimes that ambiguous threat of harm comes from within and works to our disadvantage.
 I was emotionally neutral when I first arrived in that conference room.
 Up to that point, I was focused on getting to the venue, locating the room, and situating myself.
 After I checked all my task boxes and settled into the new task of waiting for my turn to speak, my brain decided to conjure up something to worry about.
 It created anxiety out of thin air.